a12910/space-map/docs/index.md

 ## High-Level Architecture

-The SpaceMap framework is organized around several interconnected systems that handle different aspects of the 3D reconstruction process.
+The Space-map framework is organized around several interconnected systems that handle different aspects of the 3D reconstruction process.
 The system is centered on core registration capabilities (affine and LDDMM), supported by data management, feature matching, and visualization tools.

 ### System Architecture Diagram